abersheeran/zibai/README.md

                         maximum number of threads or greenlets to use for handling requests (default: 10) --watchfiles WATCHFILES
-                        watch files for changes and restart workers (default: None) --url-scheme URL_SCHEME
-                        url scheme; will be passed to WSGI app as wsgi.url_scheme (default: http) --url-prefix URL_PREFIX
-                        url prefix; will be passed to WSGI app as SCRIPT_NAME, if not specified, use environment variable SCRIPT_NAME (default:
-                        None)
-  --backlog BACKLOG     listen backlog (default: None) --dualstack-ipv6      enable dualstack ipv6 (default: False) --unix-socket-perms UNIX_SOCKET_PERMS
+                        watch files for changes and restart workers (default: None) --backlog BACKLOG     listen backlog (default: None) --dualstack-ipv6      enable dualstack ipv6 (default: False) --unix-socket-perms UNIX_SOCKET_PERMS